Search

 All students must complete four years of English for the Walnut Hill diploma.
 International students may apply work in English Language Learning (ELL) toward this four-year requirement.

 We come to Walnut Hill to be meaning-makers.
 Creating art is one powerful way to make meaning.
-Just as importantly, we make meaning when we think critically about literature, art, and history.
-Doing this allows us to see what we share with one another and where our thoughts and experiences differ.
-It allows us to look within ourselves and beyond ourselves.
-The class presents a focused course of training and practice in the skills and habits of the department’s core skills curriculum, including close reading, critical thinking, and analytical writing.
-The course aims to guide students in the patient crafting of precise observations on which to build inferences and arguable claims for fresh, persuasive analytical prose.
+Just as important, we make meaning when we think critically about literature, art, and history.
+Doing this allows us to look within ourselves and beyond ourselves.
+This course aims to guide students in the patient crafting of precise observations on which to build inferences and arguable claims for fresh, persuasive analytical prose.

 This course is for all freshmen not enrolled in ELL Intermediate.